krmbzds/stars/README.md

 - [nicely/saas-simulation](https://github.com/nicely/saas-simulation) - Everything that you need to see what's going on for your saas business
 - [Yacht-sh/Yacht](https://github.com/Yacht-sh/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.

+## YAML

+- [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix-like executables that can be used to bypass local security restrictions in misconfigured systems.

 ## Zig